deltachat/deltachat-pages/en/help.md

 which was thankfully adopted in summer 2023.

-### Did you consider using alternatives to OpenPGP for E2E-encryption? {#openpgp-alternatives}
+### Did you consider using alternatives to OpenPGP for end-to-end -encryption? {#openpgp-alternatives}

-Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) or [Saltpack](https://saltpack.org/) but adopting them would mean breaking E2E-encryption interoperability with all other e-mail apps that typically support OpenPGP encryption.
+Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) or [Saltpack](https://saltpack.org/) but adopting them would mean breaking end-to-end encryption interoperability with all other e-mail apps that typically support OpenPGP encryption.
 So it would not be a light decision to take and there must be tangible improvements for users.